frederic-perez/AmE-dictionary/data/dictionary.md

 __silt__ _n_
 __silver lining__ (See "every cloud has a silver lining.")
 __silver screen__
+__silver spoon__ A metaphor for ample wealth that has been passed down through inheritance.
+(Used primarily in the phrase "born with a silver spoon in (one's) mouth.") _We may both be wealthy now, but I never had a silver spoon growing up.
+I had nothing when I was young, and all of my fortune is down to my own hard work._
 __Silver State__ Nevada.
 __Silver Tsunami__ _n_ (Grey Tsunami, Gray Tsunami, Silver Wave, Gray Wave, Grey Wave) A metaphor used to describe population aging.
 __silver-tongued__ _adj_ :two: Persuasive; eloquent: _silver-tongued salesman._